-Cryptocurrencies are volatile investments.
-Stablecoins backed by an underlying asset can help you retain a level of stability within your portfolio while investing in the cryptocurrency market.
+Most cryptocurrencies are volatile investments.
+Stablecoins backed by an underlying asset can help you retain a level of stability within your portfolio while investing in the cryptocurrency market, but are they right for you?
 As the first stablecoin backed by crypto, Dai is a unique offering in the stablecoin realm.
 Our beginner’s guide to Dai will help you learn more and add this token to your portfolio.

 What is Dai?